 5 Home Repairs You Can’t Ignore

+You’ve probably spent more time in your home this year than usual, which means more wear and tear on your house and everything in it.
 It might start out as a small water stain on the ceiling, a patch of missing insulation in the attic, or a small crack in the foundation.
 But these small signs can mean potentially big trouble in a home, and ignoring them could end up costing thousands of dollars in repairs.
 No one likes spending money on home repairs, but taking care of small problems before they become big ones will actually end up saving you money.
 Here are five signs that indicate home repairs are needed:

 Cracks in the Foundation